PFX to PEM Converter

 Step 1: Install OpenSSL (If You Don’t Have It Yet)

-- Windows: Download and install OpenSSL from the official OpenSSL website.
+• Windows: Download and install OpenSSL from The official OpenSSL distribution .
+Make sure OpenSSL is added to your system PATH.

 Step 2: Extract the Private Key